AcedenD/CMPE131team4/README.md

 	* The view all tasks will reload and now should only show incompleted tasks
 - 14.Add readme to projects
 - 15.Real-Time notifications
-	* Home page has a notification sector, their are two main ways for notifications to be made one is through the calendar, when you create an event in the calendar it sends an ajax request to the server which then makes a new notification sql object and stores it in the database, this is for meetings with two sets times and will appear as such on the Notifications screen (only displays events within 24 hours).
-The second is when creating a task the due date will be stored as a notification and will appear on the notification section with only the due date on it.

 ## Navigating through project and how to use the app